w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Toggling carousel items
+## Switching carousel items

-Scripting is also used to add buttons that allow users to toggle back and forth between carousel items.
+Scripting is further used to add buttons that allow users to switch back and forth between carousel items.
 While these buttons often have various styles visually, it is useful to code them using `<button>` elements.
-This gives them semantic meaning but also makes them more compatible with assistive technology and keyboard users.
+This gives them semantic meaning and also makes them more compatible with assistive technology and keyboard use.
 Refer to [keyboard accessibility](/fundamentals/keyboard-access.html) for more background.

 ### Toggle Buttons

 In the example below, JavaScript is used to generate code for the buttons and insert them onto the carousel.
-These particular buttons are visually displayed as text that overlay the carousel items.
-The text reads "Previous Slide" and "Next Slide".
-Arrows alone were not used in this example, as arrows alone could be too sublte and missed by some users.
+These particular buttons are visually displayed as arrows that overlay the carousel items.
+The images use the alternative text that reads "Previous Slide" and "Next Slide".

-A semi-transparent white background with black text were selected to ensure sufficient color contrast between the text and any background images in the carousel items.
+A semi-transparent white background with black arrows was selected to ensure sufficient color contrast between the text and any background images in the carousel items.
+This is especially important for possibly noisy background images.
 Also, the buttons increase in size when users hover over them with the mouse to provide more click area for people with reduced dexterity.
 They also increase in size when they are focused by keyboard to better highlight to keyboard users where the current focus is.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>